Eminent domain: Zimbabwe

-In the 1980's, 4400 white Rhodesians owned 51% of the country's land while 4.3 million black Rhodesians owned 42%, with the remainder being non-agricultural land.
-Since the 1990s, the Zimbabwean government under Robert Mugabe has compulary purchased a great deal of land and homes of mainly white farmers in the course of the land reform movement in Zimbabwe.
+In the 1980s, 4,400 white Rhodesians owned 51% of the country's land while 4.3 million black Rhodesians owned 42%, with the remainder being non-agricultural land.
+Since the 1990s, the Zimbabwean government under Robert Mugabe has compulsorily purchased a great deal of land and homes of mainly white farmers in the course of the land reform movement in Zimbabwe.
 The government argued that such land reform was necessary to redistribute the land to Zimbabweans dispossessed of their lands during colonialism.
 Compensation has been delayed, though in 2022 the Zimbabwean government agreed to pay US$3.5 billion in compensation to farmers who lost their land during land reform.

 Asia

 China

 In China, "requisitions", the Chinese form of eminent domain, are constitutionally permitted as necessary for the public interest, and if compensation is provided.
-The 2019 Amendment of the Land Administration Law of China spells out rather detailed guidelines, guaranteeing farmers and those displaced greater financial security.
+The 2019 Amendment of the Land Administration Law of China spells out detailed guidelines, guaranteeing farmers and those displaced greater financial security.